erudit/erudit-ps-documentation/docs/source/tagset/element-abstract.rst

 | :ref:`element-article-meta`  | Zero or more times |
 +------------------------------+--------------------+

 Element that identifies the abstract of an article.
-It must contain the attribute @xml:lang.
+It must contain the attribute ``@xml:lang`` and one of the elements :ref:`element-p` or :ref:`element-sec`.

 The abstracts could be presented in two different formats: